adlnet/xAPI-Spec/xAPI.md

 in the characters used in an identifier, IRIs are used instead of URIs as IRIs can contain some characters outside of the ASCII character set.

-IRIs always include a scheme.
-This is not a requirement of this standard, but part of the definition of IRIs, per RFC 3987.
-What are sometimes called 'relative IRIs' are not IRIs.

-When used as an id, the IRI SHOULD contain a human-readable portion which would allow for disambiguation from other syntactically similar character strings as this portion of the IRI represents semantics.
-This portion has only one definition, regardless of any alternate definitions or similarities it has to other lexicons in any language.

 ### 4.4 UUIDs

 Universally Unique Identifiers, or UUIDs, are 128-bit values that are globally unique.
 Unlike IRIs, there is